 They incorporate context clues

 With no set narrative to guide the plot, wordless picture books leave a lot to the imagination.
-But that doesn’t mean there’s no story line!
+But that doesn’t mean there’s no storyline!
 Full of vivid illustrations, these books encourage children to use the detailed images to pick up on context clues and figure out what’s happening.
 Those same clues will be a factor in decoding text later, and recognizing their importance can help kids become stronger readers.
+To further boost reading comprehension skills, ask these questions while you read.

 They welcome retelling